 This article covers how to build a dynamic dashboard in Google Sheets, using formulas and data validation methods so that charts change dynamically based on user input.

-Earlier this year I worked with The Write Life team to develop some behind-the-scenes sales data analysis during their 3-day digital bundle sale.
+This post is based on work I did in 2015 with The Write Life team to develop some behind-the-scenes sales data analysis during their 3-day digital bundle sale.
 The team wanted a simple way of gauging progress and seeing how the different sales channels fared as the sale took place.

 Here’s the final dynamic dashboard:

 Click here to access your copy of this template >>

 Introduction to this dynamic dashboard

 The Write Life (TWL) is an awesomely popular resource site for writers looking for hints, tips, recommendations and inspiration on a variety of topics.
 (Full disclosure: this website was founded by my wife, Alexis Grant).
 As part of their ongoing efforts to provide great quality content and products to their audience, The Write Life team put together a bundle of digital writing products, which they offered for sale at an unbelievable low price for 3 days in March of this year.
 It was a huge success for the team, making $34,000 over the 3 days.